My Current HiFi System 2026 – Updated January 1st 2026

 I would recommend this Puritan 156 NFR for high end revealing systems, and the Tai Hang or standard PSM 156 for mostly everyone else.
 These are the only two power products I recommend at this time, period.

 This one is a level up from the standard 156 and offers a bit more solidity while still making everything sound clear and clean with a slightly expanded soundstage and it is noticeable and easy to hear.
 I had zero intention to move from the TaiHang but this one did it for me.
-No it’s not aesthetically as pleasing as any of the others but for me, these things stay hidden anyway.
-What matters is the performance and this one is insanely good.
+No it’s not aesthetically as pleasing as any of the others (or the Tai Hang) but for me, these things stay hidden anyway.
+I did kind of go overboard here (for me) as do love the Tai Hang as well.

-Pros: Excellent performance that surpasses more costly designs – inanely great quality fururtech plugs that are solid and hold well – comes with new Ultimate cable with Furutech connections – truly eliminates noise and DC on the line for a surgically silent background, which means more detail will be heard – meant for high end systems and it does what it says it does.
-This one elevated my system indeed.
+Pros: Excellent performance that surpasses even more costly designs – inanely great quality fururtech plugs that are solid and hold well – comes with new Ultimate cable with Furutech connections – truly eliminates noise and DC on the line for a surgically silent background, which means more detail will be heard – meant for high end systems and it does what it says it does.
+This one elevated my system indeed and it was not small.
+Bass gets more defined and when all boise, grit, grunge is removed it lifts a veil of sorts.
+This means larger stage wider stage and more depth to the music.

 You can get this from Jaguar Audio HERE.